apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Don't try to resolve DNS, forward all DNS requests to the parent.
 This is off (``0``) by default.

+.. ts:cv:: CONFIG proxy.config.http.parent_origin.retry_enabled INT 0
+   :reloadable:
+   :overridable:

+   Enable simple and or dead server retry.
+Defaults to 0, (disabled).
+To enable simple retry, set to 1.
+To enable dead server retry, set to 2.
+To enable both simple and dead server retry, set to 3.
+This setting is overridable using header_rewrite.

+   simple retry is used to retry a request using a new parent origin server, see `parent.config`, if a 404 response is received on the first attempt.
+This is useful in the case where IP video is being assembled for delivery accross multiple load balanced origin servers and the file may not yet be available on the first parent selected for the request.

+   dead server retry is used to retry a request using a new parent if a parent origin server, see `parent.config`, responds with a 503.
+The parent that returns the 503 will be marked down for a period of time specified in the ``proxy.config.http.parent_proxy.retry_time`` setting.
+By default, a 503 response will trigger a dead server retry but, a list of response codes may be specified in the ``proxy.config.http.parent_orign.dead_server_retry_response_codes`` setting.

+.. ts:cv:: CONFIG proxy.config.http.parent_origin.dead_server_retry_response_codes STRING 503
+   :reloadable:
+   :overridable:

+   A comma separated list of response codes that will initiate a transaction retry using another parent origin server when ``proxy.config.http.parent_origin.dead_server_retry_enabled`` is enabled.
+Defaults to
+   503. This setting is overridable using header_rewrite.

 HTTP Connection Timeouts
 ========================